AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 # Folder Structure

 A well-defined structure promotes modularity.
-Each service or component can reside in its directory, encapsulating its configuration files, Dockerfile, and related scripts.
-This promotes reusability and independent development of each service.
+Each service or component can reside in its directory, encapsulating its `configuration files`, Dockerfile, and related scripts.

 ```bash
 #! bin\bash